symfony/symfony-docs/console.rst

 Getting Services from the Service Container
 -------------------------------------------

-To actually create a new user, the command has to access to some :doc:`services </service_container>`.
+To actually create a new user, the command has to have access to some :doc:`services </service_container>`.
 Since your command is already registered as a service, you can use normal dependency injection.
 Imagine you have a ``AppBundle\Service\UserManager`` service that you want to access::